spxbhuhb/adaptive/.github/CONTRIBUTING.md

 ## How to contribute to Adaptive

-First of all, join the `#fun-adaptive` [kotlinlang](https://slack-chats.kotlinlang.org/) channel on Slack.

-I try to check the channel daily, there you can ask anything related to the project.

 ## Trying out things

 When you open the project in IDEA, the Gradle import creates shorthands to start